Algorithms to solve unbounded convex vector optimization problems: Algorithms for solving unbounded CVOPs

 Within the algorithms, the quantity $-\epsilon$ does not appear in the intercept of the halfspaces.
-This means that the supporting hyperplanes can be shifted.
+This means that the halfspaces that are used to construct the outer approximation are slightly shifted versions of the ones given by \eqref{eq:shifted1} and \eqref{eq:shifted2}.
 They are, however, not tilted, which means that the recession directions searched within Algorithm~\ref{alg_new} are not affected.
 We could incorporate the quantity $-\epsilon$ into the implementation of Algorithm~\ref{alg_2}.
 But this quantity is in practice significantly smaller than the target tolerance $\varepsilon$.
-Thus, for practical purposes, the assumptions in Theorems~\ref{thm_alg_1} and~\ref{thm_alg_2} boil down to the assumption that the algorithm terminates in finitely many steps, the same assumption made also in the bounded case in~\cite[Theorem~4.9 and~4.14.]{LRU14}.
+Thus, for practical purposes, the assumptions in Theorems~\ref{thm_alg_1} and~\ref{thm_alg_2} boil down to the assumption that the algorithm terminates in finitely many steps, the usual assumptions in the literature.
+Above we also referred to modifications that allow for proving finiteness.
 The same holds true for the dual algorithm considered in the next subsection under an additional condition, see Remark~\ref{rem:condition_dual}. \end{remark}